block42-blockchain-company/thornode-telegram-bot/README.md

 A telegram bot to monitor the status of THORNodes.

-**We highly encourage the community to create Pull Requests. block42 isn't developing new features for the time being and will only provide bug fixes and maintenance work.**
+**We highly encourage the community to create Pull Requests.
+As we shifted our development focus to brokkr.finance, block42 isn't developing new features for the time being.
+Of course we will provide bug fixes and maintenance work.**

 If you have questions feel free to open a github issue or contact us in our Telegram Channel https://t.me/block42_crypto!